oxheadalpha/nft-tutorial/packages/fa2-interfaces/TUTORIAL.md

 ### Update Operators

-Multiple operators can act as owners.
-In order to achieve that `updateOperators` can be used.
-Updates can be built manually or , like transfers, can be built using batch API like this:
+Multiple operators can transfer tokens on behalf of the owner.
+Token owner can use `updateOperators` method to add or remove other addresses that can transfer owner's tokens.
+Updates can be built manually or, like transfers, can be built using batch API like this:

 ```typescript
 const batch = operatorUpdateBatch().